Shebenik National Park: Fauna

 The fauna of the national park is varied and largely typical of the ecosystems of Southern Europe.
 The national park serves as an important ecological corridor for numerous species of animals that are present in the park and considered as endangered in both Albania and the Balkan Peninsula.
 The status of most species in the national park is unknown, due to incomplete or unavailable information.

 There are approximately 30 mammal species found within the territory of the national park.
-Maybe the most iconic mammal of the national park is the critically endangered and extremely rare balkan lynx.
-On 21 April 2011, the Protection and Preservation of Natural Environment of Albania research team got the first photo of an alive balkan lynx living within the boundaries of the park.
+Maybe the most iconic mammal of the national park is the critically endangered and extremely rare Balkan lynx.
+On 21 April 2011, the Protection and Preservation of Natural Environment of Albania research team got the first photo of an alive Balkan lynx living within the boundaries of the park.
 The red fox and gray wolf can be observed often around the park, alongside brown bears, although bears are less frequent.
-Another study has indicated that the red and roe deer, another very rare mammals in the country, also live in the park.
-It contains a variety of suitable habitats that support great populations of the least weasel, beech marten, stoat and the european badger as well.
-Though rarely seen, bats are fascinating creatures and represented with 18 species.
+Another study has indicated that the red and roe deer, other very rare mammals in the country, also live in the park.
+It contains a variety of suitable habitats that support great populations of the least weasel, beech marten, stoat and the European badger as well.
+Though rarely seen, bats are represented with 18 species.
 The pastures, woodlands and scrublands are an important sanctuary of the greater horseshoe, lesser horseshoe and mediterranean horseshoe bat.

-The national park is home to more than 88 different species of birds associated to the presence of characteristic species of both european and mediterranean.
+The national park is home to more than 88 different species of birds associated to the presence of characteristic species of both European and Mediterranean.
 Diverse birds range across different habitats, while the proximity of trees, especially beech and pines, affords them good nesting opportunities.
 The golden eagle is found in areas with rocky terrain and mountains, while short-toed snake eagle is found wherever there are large bodies of water.
 The peregrine falcon is both a resident and a visitor of the national park, and nests notably on cliffs and rocks.

 There are 10 species of amphibians and 15 species of reptiles to be found in the national park.
 Some rare and endemic species includes the hermann's tortoise, blue-throated keeled lizard, smooth snake, black whipsnake and dice snake.